 Other real estate designations

-You can find a real estate designation for a lot of other things: Certified International Property Specialist, Certified Commercial Investment Member, or even Certified Property Manager.
-Whether you’re interested primarily in real estate management, international real estate, or commercial real estate, there’s a designation (and certifications) for you.
+You can find a real estate designation for many other things: Certified International Property Specialist, Certified Commercial Investment Member, or Certified Property Manager.
+Whether you’re interested primarily in real estate management, international real estate, or commercial real estate, you have a designation (and certifications).

-So, if you’re interested in a niche that isn’t listed above, don’t despair.
+So, if you’re interested in a niche not listed above, don’t despair.
 There are NAR designations as niche as Second Home Property Specialist or Real Estate Negotiation Expert.
-If you can get these professional designations to work for you, you should try it.
+If you can get these professional designations to work for you, you should try them.

 How do you use NAR real estate designations?

 First, a designation doesn’t matter unless you promote it.

 You can introduce your real estate designation in two ways: as part of your business name or as a title.
 For example, if your name is Jane Smith and you have earned the ABR designation, you could do business as “Jane Smith, ABR” or “Jane Smith, Accredited Buyer’s Representative.”

 If you choose to use your designation as a title, you’ll want to include it in all your marketing materials, both online and offline.
 This includes your business card, website, email signature, and any print ads or other promotional materials you create.